aliberkerenler/42-Cursus/README.md

-# 42 Istanbul Main Cursus – Ali Berke ⭐
+# 42 Istanbul Main-Cursus – Ali Berke ⭐

 Welcome!
-This repository contains my **42 Istanbul Main Cursus** projects.
+This repository contains my **42 Istanbul Main-Cursus** projects.
 Projects are updated as I progress through the curriculum.
 All completed projects are **here**.

 ---